 Career and Economic Outlook

-While BLS forecasts solid job opportunities for general field service technicians, individual job outlook is highly dependent upon industry and skill level.
+While the BLS forecasts solid job opportunities for general field service technicians, individual job outlook is highly dependent upon industry and skill level.
 In general, jobs are expected to be increasingly concentrated in larger companies as the number of independent businesses decline.
 Technicians with formal training and advanced skills will have greater opportunities, as will technicians who work in a computer-related or niche industry, such as heavy equipment repair.
-According to BLS, the average annual salary for computer, automated teller and office machine repairers was $38,550 in 2012.
-The average for farm equipment and service technicians was $35,680 and all other installation, maintenance and repair workers made an average of $39,410 in 2012.
+According to the BLS, the median annual salary for computer, automated teller and office machine repairers was $37,710 in 2017.
+The median for farm equipment and service technicians was $39,340 and all other installation, maintenance and repair workers made $38,800 in 2017.

 Alternate Career Options

 Learning their skills through technical schools or formal apprenticeships, these professionals are trained to maintain and install electrical systems for businesses and private residences.
-Faster than average employment growth of 20% was forecast for electrician positions from 2012-2022 by the BLS.
-The median annual wage earned by electricians in 2012, according to the BLS, was $49,840.
+Average employment growth of 9% was forecast for electrician positions from 2016-2026 by the BLS.
+The median annual wage earned by electricians in 2017, according to the BLS, was $54,110.

-Learning most skills on the job and already having a high school diploma, these helpers perform the duties requiring less skills, such as cleaning equipment and work areas, in addition to handing tools and supplies to electricians, or holding items for them.
-The BLS reported a median annual salary for electricians' helpers of $27,670 in 2012 and predicted 14% job growth for helpers of installation, maintenance and repair workers, from 2012-2022.
+Learning most skills on the job and already having a high school diploma, these helpers perform the duties requiring fewer skills, such as cleaning equipment and work areas, in addition to handing tools and supplies to electricians, or holding items for them.
+The BLS reported a median annual salary for electricians' helpers of $30,540 in 2017 and predicted 11% job growth for helpers of installation, maintenance and repair workers, from 2016-2026.